inveniosoftware/invenio/docs/getting-started/development-environment.rst

 The following is a guide to help you prepare your system for developing with Invenio.
 A proper development environment setup can save a lot of time and frustrations.
-Note that the following guide, is not meant as a guide for setting up servers.
+Note that the following is not meant as a guide for setting up servers.

 System setup